go-mysql-org/go-mysql/README.md

 //Becuase empty handler does nothing, so here the MySQL client can only connect the proxy server. :-)
 ```

+## Failover

+Failover supports to promote a new master and let other slaves replicate from it automatically when the old master was down.

 ## Feedback

 go-mysql is still in development, your feedback is very welcome.